 From the summit retrace your steps on the path alongside the wall to the point where the wall turns sharp left down the hill.
 Go downhill picking up a rough path beside the wall to reach Cauldstane Slap on the Thieves’ Road between East Cairn and West Cairn.

 Ascend West Cairn by going through the gate and heading up the left hand side of the wall on yet another rough path.
 Part way up the wall and path turn right directly towards the summit.
 This summit is topped with both a cairn and trig point.
 However, you will have to do a bit of fence climbing (not difficult) to reach them.

 The descent is now off path and could be made by simply following the wall down the steep north west side of the hill.
 However, if you head north for a bit before descending you can pick an easier gradient.
 The heather soon turns to grass which makes for easier going.

 At the foot of the hill you can either stick to the wall and follow it alongside a forest or use one of the quad bike tracks that cross the moorland.
 If using one of the tracks try not to stray too far to your right away from the forest edge.
 You need to aim for an obvious old quarry area beside the forest at grid reference NT 098 597.

 From the quarry an overgrown track heads across the moor to reach pasture land.
 At this point it would be sensible to keep dogs on leads.
 Take care to close gates behind you.
 The track takes you over fields towards the farm buildings at Cairns House.
-Walkers are not really encouraged to walk past the farm (there is a sign but it is for the opposite direction so you will not see it anyway until you’ve passed the farm).
-Be sensible and don’t cause any disturbance when passing the farm.
+Walkers are not really encouraged to walk close to the farm (there is a sign but it is for the opposite direction so you will not see it until you’ve passed the farm).
+Stay away from the buildings/working areas, be sensible and don’t cause any disturbance whilst near the farm.